Dr Michelle Bloor

 Current funded projects include:

-2021-ongoing, POWAN: Pollution at the water-agriculture nexus in southern Scotland.
+2021-2023, POWAN: Pollution at the water-agriculture nexus in southern Scotland (Funding: University of Glasgow Reinvigorate Research, U.K.).

 Agriculture sustains and defines our modern lives, but often disrupts natural ecosystems.
 This is especially true for plant communities, animal populations, soil systems, and water resources.
 Understanding, evaluating, and balancing detrimental and beneficial agricultural disturbances of soil and water resources are essential tasks in human efforts to sustain and improve human well-being.
 Such knowledge influences our emerging ethics of sustainability and responsibility to human populations and ecosystems of the future.
 This project aims to advance understanding of diffuse and point sources of water pollution, from agricultural practices, with specific focus on pharmaceuticals (antibiotics), nitrogen, and phosphorus, in a Southern Scotland context.